ECAA compensation guide

 Up to €600 per passenger

 Diaspora routes: Many Balkans passengers fly connecting itineraries through Vienna, Frankfurt or Zurich to the US, Gulf or Australia.
-When the total journey exceeds 3,500 km and you arrive 4+ hours late, the maximum €600 compensation applies — even if the disruption started on the short Balkans leg.
+When the total journey exceeds 3,500 km and you arrive 4+ hours late, the maximum €600 compensation can apply.

 Flying from Tirana, Belgrade, Pristina or Sarajevo?